isotoma/wagtailtinymce/README.rst

 Icons for TinyMCE are generated and provided by the http://icomoon.io service.

-The Document icon is from FontAweome 4.3.0.
+The Document icon is from Wagtail's own icon font which is generated and provided by the http://icomoon.ico service.